Asterics2020-Obelics/School2018/README.md

 ```
 conda update conda
 ```
-To create it, you just need to run:
+To create it, you just need to run the following command from the directory where you cloned this School2018 repository (since this repository contains the file `environment.yaml`:
 ```
 conda env create -f environment.yml
 ```

-If after the creation the file environment.yml was updated, you could update your installation with:
+If after the creation the file `environment.yml` was updated, you can update your installation with:
 ```
 conda env update -f environment.yml
 ```